lando/lando/docs/installation/uninstalling.md

 1. Open "Programs and Features" or "Add/Remove Programs"
 2. Find and select Lando in the list
 3. Click on "Uninstall"
-4. Optionally you can remove "Docker for Mac" via "Add/Remove Programs" as well.
+4. Optionally you can remove "Docker for Windows" via "Add/Remove Programs" as well.
 This will destroy **ALL** your containers.

 Linux
 -----